smithy-lang/smithy-rs/design/src/server/anatomy.md

 }
 ```

-When we `GetPokemonService::from_handler` or `GetPokemonService::from_service`, the model service produced, `S`, will meet the constraints above.
+When we `GetPokemonSpecies::from_handler` or `GetPokemonSpecies::from_service`, the model service produced, `S`, will meet the constraints above.

 There is an associated `Plugin`, `UpgradePlugin` which constructs `Upgrade` from a service.